Common pet allergies and how to treat them

 - Only the pure form of Diphenhydramine Hydrochloride is safe for your pet, so it is vital that you select a form of Benadryl that does not contain other medications for cold or sinus symptoms.
 Show the packaging to your veterinarian if you are unsure.

 - Your veterinarian will be able to advise you on the appropriate dose and frequency for your pet’s weight, age, and health.
-While Benadryl can be safe and effective for treating allergies, always check with your veterinarian before using it or if you have any concerns.
+While Benadryl can be safe and sometimes effective for treating allergies, always check with your veterinarian before using it or if you have any concerns.